suchanek/repo_vis/README.md

   - Click on a list entry or mesh to highlight the object and open a popup displaying its docstring (rendered via Markdown).
   - Popups are modeless (non-blocking) and display formatted docstrings with syntax highlighting.
   - Automatic zooming and highlighting of selected objects for better visibility.
+  - **Priority Handling**: If a method is selected, its docstring is displayed instead of the class docstring.
+  - Closing the popup resets the view and clears the selection.

 - **Camera Controls**:
   - **Reset View** button to restore the camera to the default orientation.